Home > Recipes > Easy Walnut Cake – Greek Inspired (GF Option)

 • Proceed with half, mix gently to combine with a spatula, then pour the other half, and continue mixing gently until everything looks homogeneous.

-Process shots showing how to mix dry ingredients with wet ingredients for a walnut cake.
+Process shots showing how to mix dry ingredients with wet ingredients for a walnut cake, before pouring in the baking sheet.

 Step 4.
 Bake the walnut cake: